-If the stitching will be sewn on the right side, attach the presser foot holder to the left pin of the zipper foot.
+of zipper foot "I".
+If the stitching will be sewn on the right side, attach the presser foot holder to the left pin of

-- Pin on the right side
+- 1 Pin on the right side

-Needle drop point
+- 2 Needle drop point

-- For details, refer to "Replacing the presser

-- foot" (page 41).
+- For details, refer to "Replacing the presser foot" (page 41).